Qualifications |

 January |

 The History Department, in cooperation with the cross-faculty Ferguson Centre for African and Asian Studies, covers a wide range of history.
 Areas of particular interest include the British Empire, colonial India, relationships between the West and the postcolonial world, empire in Asian port cities, and heritage.
-Research into imperial conflicts, including policing and counterinsurgency, is a particular strength, and overlaps with the discipline’s Crime and Policing Research Group.
+Research into imperial conflicts, including policing and counterinsurgency, is a particular strength, and overlaps with the Department’s Crime and Policing Research Centre.
 We have particular regional expertise covering Asia (India, SE Asia, the coast of China) and Africa.

 Entry requirements

 Most successful applicants to the PhD programme have a masters degree in history or a related discipline, and/or a first class history degree with a substantial original-source dissertation.
-However, applicants can still be considered provided they demonstrate evidence of the ability to pursue research and write at a high level in some historical field.
+However, applicants can still be considered they demonstrate evidence of the ability to pursue research and write at a high level in some historical field.

 Current/recent research projects